Wednesday, 5 January 2022

 Hellenophiles, pedantic medical specialists and armchair lexicographers, Giorgio's relatives, and just everyday folks have united in their demand for more verses on this topic!

-So, please follow this link! for 'Greek prefixes, part#2'
+So, please follow this linkfor 'Greek prefixes, part#2'

 GENERAL DIRECTIONS FOR WEB-EXPLORERS:

-To resume the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until December 2024.
+To resume your review of the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until July 2025.

-As of December 2024, there are 1800 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.
-Most of their key elements are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.
-The "Daily" format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.
+As of July 20, 2025, there are 2,000 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.

 No comments: